Japanese Mexicans: 1900 to World War II

 In 1908, Japan and Mexico informally agreed to end immigration by contract, but “free” immigrants continued to come.
 From 1914 to 1938, another 291 people immigrated to Mexico from Japan.
 Legal skilled laborers after 1917 often worked in the health fields, along with those Japanese invited by the Japanese community in Mexico.
 Most of these were in Baja California where the economic development was greatest.
 A number of other Japanese came to the country illegally from the United States, after being rejected by this country, coming to Mexico hoping to enter the U.S. again.
 These were mostly concentrated in the north of Mexico and those who could not re-enter the United States stayed in Mexico permanently.

 Significant Japanese immigration into the Ensenada, Baja California area took place between 1920 and 1940 with only two known Japanese residents before that.
 Ensenada, Rosarito and Mexicali attracted Japanese immigrants, legal and illegal.
 The number of Japanese by 1940 was about 300, most of whom worked in farming and fishing.
 Japanese fishing enterprises included the capture of lobster and mollusks.
 A significant portion of Japanese agricultural production was exported to the United States and even led to a Japanese-owned chili pepper dehydration facility for the same purpose.

-Before WWII, the highest concentrations of Japanese and Japanese descent were in Baja California, followed by Mexico City and Sonora.
+Before World War II, the highest concentrations of Japanese and Japanese descent were in Baja California, followed by Mexico City and Sonora.
 Most worked in fishing and agriculture followed by non-professional workers, commerce, professionals and technicians.
 Up until the war, the treatment of Japanese in the country and their descendants had been favorable, very different than the treatment of Chinese in the country, which suffered discrimination and even expulsion in the early 20th century.
 The Japanese were relatively free from discrimination in Mexico, unlike the United States, Brazil and other countries in the Americas.
 One reason for this is that the Japanese population was not as prominent as the Chinese one in numbers and the work that they did, which included the construction of factories, bridges and other infrastructure was viewed favorably.
 The Japanese were not considered to be foreign exploiters, rather partners in Mexico's development because of their technical skills in fields such as medicine and engineering.